 Taiwan folks!!!
 Oh, how we have been looking forward to this journey of ours!

 Taiwan is a destination that we have had on our radar for a very long time and unfortunately haven’t been able to travel there yet.

 So, it was really about time to change that!

 On the 5th of March 2019, we landed in Taipei, full of anticipation of the things to come over the next few weeks.

-You may have read how we got from the airport to our accommodation, and a few more useful tips in our first Taiwan blog “First tips on Arrival in Taipei.”
+You may have read how we got from the airport to our accommodation, and a few more useful tips in our first Taiwan blog, Tips on Arriving in Taipei.